movuino/movuino_wifi/README.md

 **using I2cdev+MPU6050 library (compatible with mpu6050, mpu9150 and mpu9250)**<br>
 - MPU6050_raw<br>
 **using asukiaaa library**<br>
-- MPU9250-asukiaaaGetData
+- MPU9250-asukiaaaGetData<br>

 ### Battery level (ADC reading with voltage divider 0.23)
 - simpleBatteryMonitor-ADC

 # Main UDP examples  (-> Firmware -> UDP examples)

-- udp.ino : send a ping to the udp server each time a motion > than threshold is detected (need the udp_recive.py opened on the server)/
+- udp.ino : send a ping to the udp server each time a motion > than threshold is detected (need the udp_recive.py opened on the server)<br>
-- udp_receive.py simple python server to reeive data sent by movuinos on the same network/
+- udp_receive.py simple python server to reeive data sent by movuinos on the same network<br>
-- udp-send-broadcast.py ;: python code to send data to all movuinos connected on a network/
+- udp-send-broadcast.py ;: python code to send data to all movuinos connected on a network<br>